Calicorio/starter-pack-be/README.md

 3. **Set up environment variables**

-   Create a .env file in the root directory and add your configuration
+   Create a .env file in the root directory and add your configuration (ask Dani :P)

 4. **Run the server**